Affected by the BlueJeans news? We're here to help

 Guidance on reporting security incidents to Pexip's security team.

-(i) Pexip Security Incident Response Team
+Pexip Security Incident Response Team

-(ii) CVE Tracking
+CVE Tracking

-In addition to being the first point of contact for customer discovered vulnerabilities, the team is responsible for tracking new CVE announcements and acting on those which affect Pexip's products.
+Pexip’s R&D teams are responsible for tracking new CVE announcements and acting on those which affect Pexip’s products.

-(iii) Security Incident Response Process
+Security Incident Response Process

 3. Develop fix or workaround.
 Assess impact of solution.

-4. Produce communication plan
+4. Produce communication plan, where applicable.

-5. Notify customers
+5. Notify customers, where applicable.

-(iv) Severity scoring and disclosure methods
+Severity scoring and disclosure methods

 Pexip uses the Common Vulnerability Scoring System version 3.1 (CVSS3.1) to score vulnerabilities.
 This allows us to communicate the characteristics and impacts of any security vulnerabilities discovered in our products.